altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 "R::It's not your fault, I should have warned you - if you break a connection like that...
 It's...
 Not good.
-But it could be worse."
+But it could be worse, he's only dead."
 ~Rossin paused.~
 "R::Martha, are you listening?"
 ~He inspected her unmoving face.~
 "R::Martha?"
 *Waving his hand and getting no reaction he backed away.*
-~Matha could see him, some part of her registered him.~ ~He was saying something: empty assurances.~
+~Martha could see him, some part of her registered him.~ ~He was saying something: empty assurances.~
 ~He was saying things - she was sure of it - she couldn't bring herself to care.~ }